jeertmans/manim-slides/README.md

 Using Manim Slides is a two-step process:
-1. Render animations using `Slide` (resp. `ThreeDSlide`) as a base class instead of `Scene` (resp. `ThreeDScene`), and add calls to `self.next_slide()` everytime you want to create a new slide.
+1. Render animations using `Slide` (resp. `ThreeDSlide`) as a base class instead of `Scene` (resp. `ThreeDScene`), and add calls to `self.next_slide()` every time you want to create a new slide.
 2. Run `manim-slides` on rendered animations and display them like a *PowerPoint* presentation.